 - Be sure to list more courses on the APSA form than what you will actually take abroad in case a particular course or schedule may not be available on-site.

-- While abroad, notify your ALL adviser via email to any changes in your onsite registration (credit, course content, new course needing approval, etc.)
+- While abroad, notify your AMES adviser via email to any changes in your onsite registration (credit, course content, new course needing approval, etc.)